-For that indicator, The World Bank provides data for Brazil from 1960 to 2014.
-The average value for Brazil during that period was 1.47 metric tons with a minumum of 0.65 metric tons in 1960 and a maximum of 2.59 metric tons in 2014.
+For that indicator, we provide data for Brazil from 1990 to 2020.
+The average value for Brazil during that period was 1.84 metric tons with a minimum of 1.31 metric tons in 1990 and a maximum of 2.51 metric tons in 2014.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.